wangyu-/tinyfecVPN/README.md

 https://github.com/wangyu-/udp2raw-tunnel

 # Efficacy
-Tested on a link with 100ms roundtrip and 10% packet loss at both direction
+Tested on a link with 100ms roundtrip and 10% packet loss at both direction.
+You can easily reproduce the test result by yourself.

 ### Ping Packet Loss
 ![](/images/en/ping_compare2.PNG)